Presenting “No More Stolen Sisters”

 Jenny Tibbits (Newichawannock/Pennacook/Abenaki & Turtle Mountain Ojibwe) (she/they)

 Jenny is a longtime plant and animal lover.
 She is an artist, musician, independent scholar, herbalist, trained guru, reiki practictioner, tribal elder & medicine carrier, and ordained person.
 Jenny is a passionate story teller sharing local Indigenous and Black histories.
 They are an activist for Indigenous sovereignty rights.
 She enjoys kayaking, hiking, and horseback riding.
 Jenny identifies as an Indigenous Two-Spirit Disabled Veteran.
-She resides in Cochecho N’Dakinna, which is now Dover, New Hampshire.
+She resides in Squamannagonic N’Dakinna, which is now Rochester, New Hampshire.

-About the Sponsor
+About the Sponsors